Day trips. Hiking with bandannas. What you should keep in mind as Washington’s outdoors spaces open back up

 “How we introduce that back in a sustainable and safe way has taken some thought,” executive director Yvonne Kraus said.
 “Engaging volunteers for work parties is no doubt going to look different than how it has been in the past, from group size to shared food to carpooling.”

-Among the most controversial outdoor activity restrictions lifted Monday was a statewide ban on recreational hunting and fishing, which prompted “Let Us Fish” rallies across the state, including one last Sunday on Lake Union.
+Among the most controversial outdoor-activity restrictions lifted Monday was a statewide ban on recreational hunting and fishing, which prompted “Let Us Fish” rallies across the state, including one Sunday on Lake Union.

 Twisp resident Carmen Vanbianchi, a board member of the Washington chapter of Backcountry Hunters and Anglers, was more patient.
 “It’s been disappointing for people to have those activities restricted,” she said.
 “Everyone has to make sacrifices in this weird time.”